 Editor’s tip: Saint Peter’s Path has 26 stages.
 Of course you can walk just the last stage or part of the path to enjoy a cup of good coffee on the terrace.

 Saint Peter’s Caves lie beneath the fortress.
 Did you know the enemy once tried to blow up the fortress from the caves?
 The resulting damage is still visible.
 You can go on beautiful walks in the surrounding area.

 Spend the night

 The Jeker District not far from Saint Peter’s Mountain boasts several great hotels.
-Beluga Mansion, for instance, a chic hotel built in collaboration with the famous restaurant Beluga.
+Beluga Mansion, for instance, a chic hotel built in collaboration with the famous restaurant Beluga Loves You **.